alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 Top managers don't just find haulers; they find the *optimal* haulers.
 The goal isn't minimising MAE; it's identifying which players will explode.

-This post describes an ML pipeline I built that achieves both: **1.80 MAE** (33% better than rule-based) whilst specifically optimising for hauler identification.
+This post describes an ML pipeline I built that achieves both: **1.80 MAE cross-validated, 1.31 MAE on GW20-21 holdout** (33% better than rule-based baseline) whilst specifically optimising for hauler identification.
 The key innovations are domain-aware feature engineering, a hybrid position-specific architecture, and custom loss functions that penalise missing explosive performances.

 ### A Note on Design Philosophy